beezy-dev/verbose-couscous/docs/community/k8s-secrets.md

 ### Kubernetes Secret Object

-The etcd key value store is the most critical piece of a Kubernetes cluster as it servers as a sort of distributed CMDB for every components; from nodes, to configmap, to services, ...
-If etcd fails, the entire cluster will collapse, if it is hacked, the entire workloads and components are compromised.
-The key value store does not provide any encryption capabilities.
+From an architecture standpoint, Kubernetes has a critical dependency on *etcd*, a key value store, acting as a distributed CMDB tracking the states of every components (from nodes, to config map, to services, ...).
+If *etcd* fails, the entire cluster will collaspe.
+If it is hacked, the entire cluster, workloads, and third party components are compromised.

-Then secret.
-As everything else, secrets are stored within the cluster etcd.
-Secret payloads are not encrypted but encoded in base64.
-This is by default a mechanism to protect the data field payload going through software that might chok on special characters.

-Considering the above, the attach surface is similar to an open door policy.
-Let's digg into the Kubernetes Secret Management and then see how to mitigate from an end-to-end perspective this unwanted ```open door policy```.
+Yet, *etcd* does not provide any encryption capabilities.
+Instead, the data field of each Kubernetes API object (e.g. Secrets and ConfigMap), composed or not of sensitive data, will be encoded in base64 to protect the data integrity during client-server exchanges.

-#### from an architecture view
+#### from an architecture standpoint
-While the above is trivial as they are commons to any Kubernetes API objects CURD operations, let's have a sequence diagram to understand the components in action:
+The below diagram illustrates the Creation opertion workflow of a Kubernetes Secret object:

 !!! info inline end
     For this diagram, the data field flows through a series of component, usually TLS encupsulated.
-However, the origin and end points are considered unsafe during since there is any data encryption.
+However, the origin and destination are considered unsafe due to the lack of data encryption.

 ```mermaid
 sequenceDiagram